Floyd MacMillan Davis: Final chapter (1956–1966)

-Floyd MacMillan Davis died on October 25, 1966, at the Veterans Administration Hospital, First Avenue at 24th Street.
-He was 70 years old and lived at 1 West 67th Street.
+FloyDavis died on October 25, 1966, at the Veterans Administration Hospital, First Avenue at 24th Street.
+He was 70 years.

 Mr. Martin of the Post, said, "Floyd Davis is an artist's artist, without the disadvantage of baffling the average American magazine reader.
 Men like him lift illustration to a place where it can rub shoulders with the fine arts without a sense of inferiority."